farmOS/farmOS/modules/farm/farm_access/README.md

 Provides mechanisms for managing farmOS user access permissions.

-This module is part of the [farmOS](http://drupal.org/project/farm) distribution.

 Three hooks are provided (see example usage in farm_access.api.php):

 * hook_farm_access_roles() - for defining farm roles